Constrained Nonnegative Matrix Factorization for Blind Hyperspectral Unmixing incorporating Endmember Independence: Experiments and Discussions

 \subsubsection{Samson dataset}

 Table \ref{table_performance_samson_SAD} shows SAD values for each of the extracted endmember spectra and Table \ref{table_performance_samson_RMSE} shows RMSE values for each of the extracted abundance maps, under the different methods.
-In terms of SAD, R-CoNMF outperforms all methods.
+In terms of average SAD, MVNTF and R-CoNMF outperforms all methods.
 However, KbSNMF-fnorm and KbSNMF-div outperform the rest of the other methods.
-Also, KbSNMF-div reports the best performance in terms of SAD in extracting the spectrum of the endmember ``Water''.
+Also, KbSNMF-div reports the third best performance in terms of SAD in extracting each endmember.
 In terms of RMSE, Min-vol NMF and SGSNMF outperform all methods.
 KbSNMF-div reports the third best average performance in terms of RMSE.
 The endmember spectra extracted utilizing KbSNMF-fnorm and KbSNMF-div are shown in Fig. \ref{performance_samson_endmember}, and it can be observed that they closely follow their ground truth spectra.
 Also, the abundance maps extracted by KbSNMF-fnorm and KbSNMF-div are shown in Fig. \ref{performance_samson_abundance}, and it is evident that KbSNMF-div has managed to accurately extract the abundance maps.